martin-eden/tekui_ds3231/doc_parts/details.md

     typical digital clock.
 2-digit year, month number, month date, day of week number, hour, minute, second.

-    These numbers stored in BCD format so 23 is stored ad 0x23.
+    These numbers stored in BCD format so 23 is stored as 0x23.

   * Little endianess